 The number of MPs remained at 80 from 1902 until 1966.
 About 30% were farmers, but the election of a Labour government in 1935 increased the number of trade unionists in Parliament.

 From the early 1900s the Young Maori Party MPs had some impact.
 In the 1930s the Rātana Church entered an alliance with Labour, and by 1943 all the Māori seats were held by Labour MPs who were Rātana members.

 Some rituals of Parliament, along with certain positions, have English origins.
 The serjeant at arms leads the speaker in and out of the debating chamber, carrying the mace, which is a symbol of the speaker’s authority.
 The equivalent for the Legislative Council was what was then known as the gentleman usher of the black rod (the ceremonial staff of office).
-In the 2000s the usher of the black rod summons MPs into the governor-general’s presence in the Legislative Council chamber to hear the speech from the throne by knocking three times on the door of the House of Representatives chamber.
+In the 21st century the usher of the black rod summons MPs into the governor-general’s presence in the Legislative Council chamber to hear the speech from the throne by knocking three times on the door of the House of Representatives chamber.

 From the 1890s the government began to exercise greater control over both the business and administration of Parliament.
 A minister was responsible for Parliament and its expenditure from 1912.

 Until after the Second World War, in theory Parliament did not have full legislative powers but had to seek the approval of Britain.
 In practice, Britain’s role was minimal from the 1890s.
 In 1947 all restrictions were removed when New Zealand adopted the Statute of Westminster.
 This had been passed by the British Parliament in 1931, and confirmed that the New Zealand Parliament had full power to make the country’s laws.